 If there are no spaces available at the time of your application, your child's name will be added to a waiting list for the relevant year group.
-When a space becomes available, it will be filled by 1 of the pupils on the waiting list in accordance with the oversubscription criteria listed in section 6.2 of this policy.
+When a space becomes available, it will be filled by 1 of the pupils on the waiting list in accordance with the oversubscription criteria listed in section 6.3 of this policy.
 Priority will not be given to children on the basis that they have been on the waiting list the longest.

-Applications for in-year admissions should be sent to the following address:
+Applications for in-year admissions should be made through the Nottingham City Council School Admissions: